l2beat/l2beat/packages/backend/README.md

 - `INTERNAL_DISCORD_CHANNEL_ID` - internal channel id the message will be sent to
 - `DISCORD_TOKEN` - Bot account authentication token, for more details go to `DiscordClient.ts`
 - `STATUS_ENABLE`(default `true`) - enable/disable status module
+- `ACTIVITY_PROJECTS_EXCLUDED_FROM_API` - allows to exclude certain projects from the activity API response

 #### Optional (local development)